 The infant kitten needs emotional closeness aside from the food and warmth that you give.
 Let him snuggle with you and pet him more often.
 Experts state that hand raised kittens show higher loyalty, deeper affection to owners, and show higher intelligence.
 Lots of handling for kittens make them simpler to train as well.

 A kitten usually weighs 2-4 ounces at birth.
 He must double in body fat from the end of the first week.
 On his 8th day , he should open his eyes for the very first time.
 For two more months his eyes will remain blue.
-The real eye color will only look until he is about 3 months old.
+The real eye color will not come until he is about 3 months old.
 The ears will begin to stand up on his second week.
 He’ll attempt to walk on his third week.
 As to the timing of the necessary vaccinations, check it with your vet.
 On 8th week, the kitty needs to be ready for adoption and when she/he’s in good health he could be spayed and neutered.

 Adopted orphan kittens are very vulnerable to ailments.
 Take them to the vet immediately in the first symptom of strange behavior or loss of appetite.
 Upper respiratory infections and colds are brought on by viruses which claim many kittens each year.
 Chlamydia is one of those organisms which cause permanent eye damage to kitten’s eyes.
 It might result to blindness if bacteria invade the infected eye.
 The eyeball can be badly scarred even by a lesser infection.